Form request, Validations and clean controller in Laravel

-Have a clean controller and shift your entire validation and autherization logic in a separate class using Laravel’s Form request class.
+Have a clean controller and shift your entire validation and authorization logic to a separate class using Laravel’s Form request class.

 Validations with Laravel has always been a very easy thing to do.
 A lot of available rules works like charm.
-Now all theses rules can sometime be overwhelming inside the controller.
-So, in this tutorial I will show you how to create a Request class and handle the validations and the authorization rules as well inside a different class.
+Now all these rules can sometime be overwhelming inside the controller.
+So, in this tutorial, I will show you how to create a Request class and handle the validations and the authorization rules as well inside a different class.

 The basic idea is, create a new Request class where we will write our validation rules and also we can write our authorize logic.
 And then pass that Request class to the controller.